 I definitely see why this grip won the competition.
-Firstly the colours are gorgeous.
-The solid black colour is a great shade and will fit in with a normal set of black bars as well.
-If you’re looking for a more extravagant colour then FBM have got you covered.
-The blue swirl colour will definitely catch some good looks when you’re out riding.
+Firstly the colors are gorgeous.
+The solid black color is a great shade and will fit in with a normal set of black bars as well.
+If you're looking for a more extravagant color then FBM have got you covered.
+The blue swirl color will definitely catch some good looks when you're out riding.

 I think it's very clever what FBM have done with the pattern on this grip.
 They've used a traditional ribbed design but also included those little circles you see too.
 This is done to increase durability and stop the grip from wearing down too fast.
 The best BMX grip for street might just be this one.

 - Diameter: 29mm